 People are asking if the mangled body is actually his?
 Something that will easily be identified via DNA and dental records, but meantime it is a good story.
 (Those who promote this theory also believe Brett Kebble is sitting on an island somewhere sipping cocktails).
 Mandy Wiener wrote a great Column today – Mandy Wiener: Gavin Watson’s death – Brett Kebble 2.0?

-We often forget that behind the larger than life personas of these highly visible people are husbands and dads and grandpas and friends who have been left behind mourning.
+We often forget that behind the larger than life personas of these highly visible people are wives and husbands and family and friends who have been left behind mourning.
 For the sake of the family I hope this sad death has a quick and clean resolution.

 Final Note – The family of Gavin Watson wants an independent inquiry into the crash that killed him and have appointed accident reconstruction expert.